Pilot-in/PiloPress/new-layout.md

 - In the admin menu `Pilo'Press > Layouts`, add a new layout
 - Configure the layouts fields
-- Configure the layouts settings to match your theme `/your-theme/pilopress/layouts/` folder structure
+- Create PHP, CSS and JS files in your theme layout folder `/your-theme/pilopress/layouts/your-layout`
-- You have to name the files the same way you did in back-office settings
+- You have to name those files the same way you did in back-office settings.

+**NB:** only PHP file is require.